zhill/enterprise-docs/content/docs/faq/_index.md

            |          |          |            |            | postgres=CTc/postgres
 ```

-If the database encoding is `SQL_ASCII` you will need to change the encoding to the correct `UTF8` encoding.
+If the database encoding is `SQL_ASCII` you will need to change the encoding to the correct `UTF8`.

 ## Integration
 ### What registries are supported? {#16}